PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 - [ ] Select an image dataset of your choice (e.g. Imsitu, Open Images, MS COCO, etc.).
 - [ ] Define a binary classification task using the image dataset selected in the previous step.
 - [ ] Select a sensitive/protected attribute in the dataset.
-- [ ] Specify a policy/’worldview’.
+- [ ] Specify a policy/'worldview'.
 - [ ] Build an ANN model in Python, using Tensorflow's Keras, that can be used to classify images into two classes (i.e., binary classification task).
 - [ ] Train the binary classification model on the image dataset.
 The weights of the model should be saved to a .h5 file.
-- [ ] Evaluate the image classifier's fairness on a group level by writing a Python function that returns an appropriate fairness metric, and corresponding calculation
+- [ ] Evaluate the image classifier's fairness on a group level by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
+See ```group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
-- [ ] Pass the unit tests listed in the test_group_fairness.py file, which is provided in your personal BUAs GitHub repository.
+- [ ] Pass the unit tests listed in the ```test_group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
-- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation in the Jupyter [notebook]().
+- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation in the ```responsible_ai.ipynb``` file, which is provided in your personal BUAs GitHub repository.

-## Use-case 5: Apply one/multiple explainable AI method(s) to the image classifier
+## Use-case 6: Apply one/multiple explainable AI method(s) to the image classifier

 :yellow_heart::raised_hands::dancer::snake::computer: